Pancreatitis – Diagnosis, Symptoms, and Treatment

 Pancreatic enzyme supplements are typically given with acid suppression therapy because the low pH and high acidity in the stomach inactivate these enzymes.
 Acid suppression therapy can include proton-pump inhibitors (PPIs) such as:

 Histamine 2 receptor blockers such as Zantac (Ranitidine) and Pepcid (Famotidine) are sometimes used to substitute for proton pump inhibitors.
 These medications also work by reducing acid levels but may not be as effective as PPIs.

 Pain is often controlled with opiate analgesics and nonsteroidal anti-inflammatory drugs (NSAIDS).
 Common examples of NSAIDS include Advil (ibuprofen) and Naprosyn (naproxen).
 Your doctor may also prescribe opiates in cases that are not responsive to the above measures.
 This can include medications such as:

 - Oxycontin (oxycodone-acetaminophen)

-Chronic pancreatitis usually causes glucose intolerance and in severe cases can result in diabetes mellitus.
-Oral hypoglycemic agents such as Glucophage (metformin) and occasionally insulin are necessary in such patients.
+Chronic pancreatitis usually causes glucose intolerance and, in severe cases, can result in diabetes mellitus.
+Oral hypoglycemic agents such as Glucophage (Metformin) and occasionally insulin are necessary for such patients.